 The Retiree Center’s primary mission is to help retirees continue their connection to the university and to provide retirement information to the UC Davis community.
 When planning for retirement, please visit this website often.
 It contains many useful resources, including frequently-asked questions, retirement planning information, details about retiree benefits and discounts, and links to campus departments and community agencies that serve retirees.

 The Retiree Center has developed a "Steps to Retirement" brochure that recommends a five-year period for retirement planning, and includes a checklist of items to consider and/or complete during each of those five years.
-Printed brochures are available at the Retiree Center, 1001 Conference Center, and at the Human Resources Departments on the UC Davis and UC Davis Health System campuses.
+Printed brochures are available at the Retiree Center, Suite 110 of the Walter A. Buehler Alumni Center, and at the Human Resources Departments on the UC Davis Health System campus.

 Human Resources/Employee Benefits Offices: UC Davis and UC Davis Health System

-The benefits offices on both campuses can provide a wealth of information to employees planning for retirement.
-The UC Davis Benefits Office website has many helpful resources and links, including a downloadable PDF of the UC Retirement Handbook.
+The benefits offices can provide a wealth of information to employees planning for retirement.
 This website also contains useful information about health and welfare benefits in retirement, including an eligibility and premium estimator and a function that allows one to search for health plan availability by zip code.
-In addition, the site includes links to several resources on the UC Office of the President’s “At Your Service” website (detailed below).
+In addition, the site includes links to several resources on the UC Office of the President’s “UCnet” website (detailed below).

 Telephone: (530) 752-1774 (Davis campus) or